 Our success will continue to depend on our ability to attract and retain qualified personnel to operate our stores, dough manufacturing and supply chain centers and international operations.
-To continue to strengthen our ability to attract and retain talent, in 2021 we launched a new Applicant Tracking System and have made continued investments in frontline team member wage rates in our U.S. Company-owned stores.
+In certain periods of 2022, we experienced labor shortages affecting store hours and staffing levels in many of our markets which contributed to lower order counts.
+To continue to strengthen our ability to attract and retain talent to ensure we have appropriate staffing to operate our stores and supply chain centers, we have launched a new Applicant Tracking System and have made continued investments in frontline team member wage rates in our U.S. Company-owned stores and supply chain centers.
 On an annual basis, we also review scores for our team member engagement and culture surveys to identify strengths and opportunities for our brand.